beefoo/lclabs-jfp24/README.md

 *Collaging through Space and Time* is intended to be used primarily for self-directed learning in a controlled and moderated environment.
 Below are scenarios of this use case:
 * A student has completed their class assignment before other students.
 They are directed by an instructor to create a collage using *Collaging through Space and Time* and perhaps write a short essay explaining the story behind their collage.
 * A student has completed their class assignment before other students.
 As a reward, they are allowed by an instructor to use *Collaging through Space and Time* while other students finish up their assignment.
-* In an after-school care or before-school care setting, an instructor allows students to create a collage using *Collaging through Space and Time* while students await their gardian.
+* In an after-school care or before-school care setting, an instructor allows students to create a collage using *Collaging through Space and Time* while students await their guardian.

 *Collaging through Space and Time* can also be used for instructor-directed or non-instructor-directed group learning.
 Below are scenarios of this use case:
 * After a history or civics lesson, an instructor works with students to create a group collage that reiterates what they have learned from the lesson.
-* An instructor creates an assingment in which different groups of students create a collage based on something they have learned from a lesson.
+* An instructor creates an assignment in which different groups of students create a collage based on something they have learned from a lesson.

 These use cases are specific to *Collaging through Space and Time* as a final product.
 However, *Collaging through Space and Time* was also created as an example of how the Library's digital collections can be used to create community-centered projects.
 See [Background](#background) for more information.